 A mid-ruby colour, correctly light coloured, there are predominantly welcoming aromas of sour cherry.
 The palate is fresh and rounded, with a level of acidity that complements the ripe cherry and red berry fruit and tannins well.
 As it opens up in the glass, there’s an interesting balsamic note, while a long finish reveals hints of orange and bergamot.
 Already drinking well, another few months will bring it to peak, and I imagine it’ll hold for four or five years.

-Drink this wine young while fresh and exuberant, it’s a hearty mouthful evocative of the Chiantigiana.
-Rubiolo is at The Oxford Wine Company at £19.99.
+Drink this wine young while fresh and exuberant; it’s a hearty mouthful evocative of the Chiantigiana.
+Rubiolo is at The Oxford Wine Company for £19.99.

 Salumi with Chianti Classico is always an excellent choice.
-However, baked pasta like Lasagne is exceptional, thanks in part to the acidity of the wine with the Béchamel sauce.
+However, baked pasta like Lasagne is exceptional, thanks partly to the acidity of the wine with the Béchamel sauce.

 Valletta, Colli della Toscana Centrale IGP, 2017.
 14%